alexmcdoodz/Chess-Swift/README.md

 # Running the Program

-To run this program open within Xcode and ensure that you are using an IOS device simulator.
-Although it will compile and run for Mac OS devices, the view is not configured for that OS.
+To run this program open within Xcode and ensure that you are using an iPad Pro 11inch simulator.
+Although it can be compiled for other devices, the UI is not yet designed to be run on other aspect ratios.
 Once your device is selected, run the program using the play button top left or with the shortcut cmd + R. Enjoy.

 # Challenge Outline